A Country of Museums

 Haus zur Mücke

-The city of Basel showed an art collection to the public in 1671, the Amerbach-Kabinett in the Haus zur Mücke.
+The city of Basel presented its art collection to the public in 1671, housed in the Amerbach-Kabinett at the Haus zur Mücke.
 It was the first public collection north of the Alps.

-In 1936, the collection was divided between the Art Museum (Kunstmuseum) and the museum of antiquities.
-The country has the largest number of museums per capita nowadays.
+In 1936, the collection was divided between the Art Museum (Kunstmuseum) and the Museum of Antiquities.
+The country has the highest number of museums per capita.

 Museum der Kulturen Basel.
-The first of its kind in Europe.
+It is one of the first of its kind in Europe.
 Photo:TES